joekreu/basic_pcp/PARSING.md

 `LICENSE.txt`.

 The parser modules are independent of each other.
-The basic parsers import functions and other definitions from the module `helpers`, e.g., the tokenizers and the test driver function `run_parser`.
+The basic parsers import functions and other definitions from the module `helpers`.
 The `helpers` module in turn imports the class `FormatBinaryTree` from module `bintree`.

-Among others the module `helpers` contains a test driver for the basic parsers and functions for pre-processing the input.
-Most of the code in this module is used for presentation of the results and for correctness checks.
+The module `helpers` contains the test driver `run_parser` for the basic parsers, the tokenizers, functions for pre-processing the input, code for presentation of the results and for correctness checks.

 The parser modules invoke the test driver, passing the parse function and the corresponding tokenizer as parameters.